 However, Rodin’s sculptures replicas are in the gardens together with centenary trees and diverse species of native flora.

-The palace is a charming place and is a perfect attraction if you would like to visit a green area surround by art in the middle of Salvador, Brazil.
+The palace is a charming place and is a perfect attraction if you would like to visit a green area surrounded by art in the middle of Salvador, Brazil.

 18. Watch the Sunset at Ponta do Humaitá